LIRR train derails in Queens, makes for rough PM commute

 Still, several trains were delayed or canceled leading up to service resuming.

-Extra staff remains at Penn Station and Woodside, and commuters should anticipate some residual delays.
+Extra staff remains at Penn Station and Woodside, and commuters were advised to anticipate some residual delays.

 ----------